Michael became a trial lawyer to help people who have been seriously injured and families who have lost a loved one due to the negligence of others.

 Before Michael began representing people and families in personal injury and wrongful death cases, he worked for one of Georgia’s largest defense firms.
 He defended insurance companies and Fortune 500 companies in personal injury and wrongful death cases.
 He defended hundreds of cases and argued and won cases at the Georgia Supreme Court and Court of Appeals.
 This gave him a “behind the curtain” look into how defense lawyers and insurance companies value and defend cases and helps ensure that his clients receive the best possible results for their case

-Michael and his wife Sarah have two children, Hugh and Elizabeth.
-They live in the Boulevard neighborhood of Athens and spend most of their free time chasing their kids around.
+Michael and his wife have three children.
+They live in Athens and spend most of their free time chasing their kids around.

 Michael grew up in Athens and attended college and law school at the University of Georgia.

-Michael and Sarah met in college, where he promptly earned a spot on her “do not date” list.
-In perhaps his most important case yet, he convinced Sarah to date him during a trip to the Georgia-Florida game (which Georgia lost) and they were married in 2013.
+Michael and his wife met in college, where he promptly earned a spot on her “do not date” list.
+In perhaps his most important case yet, he convinced her to date him during a trip to the Georgia-Florida game (which Georgia lost) and they were married in 2013.